Performance Evaluation of Action Recognition Models on Low Quality Videos: Discussions and limitations

-Although the conclusions above are based on the experiments with video files, similar conclusions may be drawn for video streams transmitted over poor network connections, as mentioned in the introduction.
+Although we have done the experiments above with video files, similar results would be obtained for video streams transmitted over poor network connections, as mentioned in the introduction.
 Figure~\ref{fig:val_acc_ffmpeg} shows how the performance degrades with reduced bit rates.
 The original video files have bit rates of about 1000 kb/s (the resolution is up to 360p), and the pre-trained models keep the performance with a slight degradation even for 10 times lower bit rates.
 This result may be the key to guaranteeing the performance when deploying models trained on high-quality video files against video streams that are transmitted from edge devices and processed on the cloud.

 In terms of the file size, the results could suggest a good cost-performance trade-off.
 It might not be cheap to store a large video dataset on cloud storage when the training is performed on the cloud, but the size can be reduced in trade for some performance degradation.
-Using JPEG files may be a current common approach to training action recognition models in academic research, which are often performed in physical servers.
-In this case, the total size of the highest quality JPEG file is more than 3.5 TB as shown in Table ~\ref{tab:dataset_ffmpeg_q_filesize_train_val}, which might just barely fit on a slow SATA3-SSD, but not on a faster NVMe-SSD (the current mainstream size is smaller than 2 TB).
-Our results indicate how much performance degrades when the dataset is transcoded to fit in a specified storage size.
+Using JPEG files may be a current common approach to training action recognition models in academic research, which are often performed on physical servers.
+In this case, the total size of the highest quality JPEG file is more than 3.5 TB, as shown in Table ~\ref{tab:dataset_ffmpeg_q_filesize_train_val}, which might just barely fit on a slow SATA3-SSD, but not on a faster NVMe-SSD (the current mainstream size is smaller than 2 TB).
+Our results indicate how much performance degrades when the dataset is transcoded to fit in specified storage size.